A module-theoretic interpretation of quantum expansion formula: The Kronecker Case

-First, observe that the snake graph corresponding to arcs of this type has alternating face weights(the diagonal edge) 1 and 2. \begin{definition} The snake graph $\mathcal{G}_n$ is the following straight snake graph consisting of $2s+1$ tiles of alternating face weight 1 and 2 and with exactly $s+1$ tiles of weight 1 and exactly $s$ tiles of weight 2.
-The snake graph $\mathcal{H}_s$ is obtained from $\mathcal{G}_s$ by removing the last tile(with weight 1). \end{definition} Denote the $2s+1$ tiles of snake graph $\mathcal{G}_s$ by
+First, observe that the snake graph corresponding to arcs of this type has alternating face weights (diagonal labels) 1 and 2. \begin{definition} The snake graph $\mathcal{G}_n$ is the following straight snake graph consisting of $2s+1$ tiles with alternating face weights $1$ and $2$, with exactly $s+1$ tiles of weight~$1$ and exactly $s$ tiles of weight~$2$.
+The snake graph $\mathcal{H}_s$ is obtained from $\mathcal{G}_s$ by removing the last tile (with weight 1). \end{definition} Denote the $2s+1$ tiles of the snake graph $\mathcal{G}_s$ by

-Similarly for $\mathcal{H}_s$
+Similarly, for $\mathcal{H}_s$